- The most complete and versatile Java library for Secure Remote Password authentication

 This Java library implements the latest improved revision 6a of the SRP protocol (2002).

-It was created to address a number of deficiencies in existing open source Java implementations which became apparent during a project to add SRP support to the Connect2id Json2Ldap web service.
+It was created to address deficiencies in existing open source Java implementations which became apparent during a project to add SRP authentication to the Json2Ldap web service for LDAP directory access.

 Why choose Nimbus SRP?

-- Customisable at all levels: Allows application-specific trade-offs between security and efficiency.
-With Nimbus SRP you can use your preferred ‘N’ / ‘g’ crypto parameters and hash algorithm (SHA-1, SHA-256, SHA-512, …).
+- Customisable at all levels: Allows application-specific tuning of all security parameters.
+With Nimbus SRP you can use your preferred ‘N’ / ‘g’ crypto parameters and hash algorithm (SHA-1, SHA-256, PBKDF2, …).
 You can also define your custom routines for the password key ‘x’ as well as for the client and server evidence messages ‘M1’ and ‘M2’.

 - Transport independence: No assumptions are made about how the SRP protocol messages are communicated between client and server.

-- Small and efficient: No external dependencies.
-The JAR is just 25 Kbytes.
+- Small and efficient: The JAR is just 32 KB and has no external dependencies.

-The Nimbus SRP library is available under a dual licence:
+The Nimbus SRP library is available in source code as well as binary packages.